vmintf/SimpleEnvs-Docs/versioned_docs/version-2.0.0-beta.2/api-reference.md

 ## Exceptions

-All exceptions remain the same with enhanced error reporting:
+All exceptions with enhanced error reporting:

 ### Core Exceptions